How to Stop Yelling at Your Children

 This is a common situation with children.
 To begin, we assume that children should already know the most obvious of things.
 However, that’s not always the case.

-Small children still don’t know many of the basic unspoken rules that govern this world and many times, learn them by being yelled at.
+Small children still don’t know many of the basic unspoken rules that govern this world, and, unfortunately, often have to learn them by being yelled at.

 Think before you act.
 It’s sometimes necessary to take a step back before reacting to the small stuff.
 We must bring more calm, peace and serenity into our lives.

-Our expectations prevent us from seeing the true reality of what happens and causes us to be unfair to our children.
+Our expectations prevent us from seeing the true reality of what happens and cause us to be unfair to our children.

 Think before you act and take a deep breath!

-As previously mentioned, it isn’t necessary to react immediately to situations that tend to provoke us and urge your emotions to explode in unexpected and aggressive ways.
+As previously mentioned, it isn’t necessary to react immediately to situations that tend to provoke us and make our emotions to explode in unexpected and aggressive ways.

 It’s better to take a moment for yourself.
 Leave the room where the child is, if necessary, and get some air.
 Breathe, calm down and observe the situation as objectively as possible.